 Visa and Passport

-You must ensure that are in possession of a full passport with at least 6 months validity from date of your return.
+You must ensure that you are in possession of a full passport with at least 6 months validity from the date you enter the country.
 Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
-Other nationalities should consult their local embassy or consular office.
+Other nationalities should either check this website Albania Visa Information or consult their local embassy or consular office to enquire if their country is on the exemption list.
 All visa information is subject to change.
-You should confirm with the relevant embassy prior to departure.
+You should check the current situation with the relevant embassy prior to departure.

 Insurance and vaccinations